 I made some minor changes to Vincent Price’s Chili con Carne recipe.
 The minced lamb was replaced with 80/20 ground beef and replaced with bacon fat.

 Don’t have bacon fat?
 Make some bacon in the oven and save all of that great leftover fat.

-You need to top the finished chili con carne with shredded cheddar cheese and a dollop of sour cream; jalapeños for some heat.
+The pro move is to top the finished chili con carne with shredded cheddar cheese and a dollop of sour cream; jalapeños for some heat.

 Don’t forget to try Boris Karloff’s Guacamole Recipe!